-The Bee Branch Creek Restoration involves replacing almost one-mile of storm sewer with a creek and floodplain that resembles the one that traversed the area approximately 100 years ago.
-This “day-lighting” of the buried Bee Branch Creek will allow stormwater from flash floods to safely move through the area without flooding adjacent properties.
+The Bee Branch Creek Restoration involved replacing almost one-mile of storm sewer with a creek and floodplain that resembles the one that traversed the area approximately 100 years ago.
+This “daylighting” of the buried Bee Branch Creek allows stormwater from flash floods to safely move through the area without flooding adjacent properties.

-Successful day-lighting projects have already been completed in cities around the world including Seoul, London, Philadelphia, and Springfield, MO among others.
+Successful daylighting projects have also been completed in cities around the world including Seoul, London, Philadelphia, and Springfield, MO.
 This is the natural and preferred method to handle stormwater flooding.

 The Bee Branch Creek Restoration is split into two distinct sections each with different characteristics.